 (ii) The U.S. Court of Federal Claims within 12 months.

-(4) The contracting officer makes a final determination on a disclosure statement submission or revision.
+(4) The Contracting officer makes a final determination on a disclosure statement submission or revision.

 (5) The ASBCA or U.S. Court of Federal Claims renders a decision, any required actions directed by ASBCA or the Court are completed, and a contractual document is executed.